 Payment is required in the parking lots seven days a week, year-round during the hours the lot is open.
 Parking in NOT permitted in the lots after closing in the evening.

 What is a Pay By Plate meter?

 They are automated parking meters that replace the traditional single-space parking meters.
 These automated meters service multiple parking spaces.
-All customers pay the meter and display the payment receipt on their vehicle’s dashboard.
+All customers pay the meter and provide their license plate.

 How do I use the meter?

 The meters are very user-friendly.
 Just look for the instructions located below the face of each meter.

 - Enter you license Plate number

 - Make payment.
 Bills, coins, or credit card.
 Exact change required

 - Once completed, that’s it; you can simply walk away.

 What method of payment can I use at the meter?